Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Find emission lines with ResNet

 Finding lens candidates in a great deal of galaxy spectra is an classification problem.
-Therefore, we use ResNet to build a classifier which can select out the spectra with emissions not from the foreground galaxies themselves, and then use several other subsequent selections similar with previous work to reject the false hits.
-The quality of the train/test data is very critical for the accuracy of the classifier and directly affect the efficiency of the selection.
-For the train/test data, we require: 1.$\rangle$ the train/test data is not in the DR12 of the BOSS of SDSS-{\uppercase\expandafter{\romannumeral3}} database, but looks similar as the spectra in it; 2.$\rangle$ the number of the train/test spectra have to be enough, usually more than ten thousands; 3.$\rangle$ the train/test data are classified to two groups, one group has no Ly$\alpha$ emissions (labeled [0]), and the other one has Ly$\alpha$ emissions (labeled [1]); 4.$\rangle$ for the real spectra in DR12, the spectra with Ly$\alpha$ emissions are much less than the spectra without Ly$\alpha$ emissions, which makes serious data imbalance, therefore, a similar data imbalance should exists in the train/test data.
+Therefore, we use ResNet to build a classifier which can select out the spectra with emission lines not from the foreground galaxies themselves.
+Then we use several other subsequent selections similar with previous work to reject the false hits.
+The quality of the train/test data is critical for the accuracy of the classifier and directly affect the efficiency of the selection.
+For the train/test data, we require: 1$\rangle$ the train/test spectra are not in the DR12 of the BOSS of SDSS-{\uppercase\expandafter{\romannumeral3}}, but look similar as the spectra in the database; 2$\rangle$ the number of the train/test spectra has to be large enough, usually larger than ten thousands; 3$\rangle$ the train/test spectra have been classified into two groups, one group has no Ly$\alpha$ lines (labeled [0]), and the other has Ly$\alpha$ lines (labeled [1]); 4$\rangle$ for the real spectra in DR12, the spectra with Ly$\alpha$ lines are much less than the spectra without Ly$\alpha$ lines, which makes the data imbalance.
+We need a similar data imbalance in the train/test data.

-So far, we just have no more than 200 galaxy spectra with Ly$\alpha$ emissions from higher redshift, which is far from enough.
-Therefore, we use the following procedure to build an artificial train/test data set. \begin{enumerate} \item {We grid the redshift to small bins ($\delta z=0.0025$) and perform a Principal Component Analysis (PCA) to the spectra of ETGs \citep{2012MNRAS.421..314C, 2012AJ....143...90S} at each redshift bin.
-Then we use the first six eigenvectors of the PCA to create some artificial galaxy spectra at the corresponding redshift bin.
+So far, there are no more than 200 galaxy spectra with Ly$\alpha$ emission lines from high redshift, which is far from enough.
+Therefore, we use the following procedures to build an artificial train/test data set. \begin{enumerate} \item {We grid the redshift to small bins ($\delta z=0.0025$), and at each redshift bin we perform a Principal Component Analysis (PCA) to the spectra of ETGs \citep{2012MNRAS.421..314C, 2012AJ....143...90S}.
+Then we use the first six eigenvectors of the PCA to create some artificial galaxy spectra at the corresponding redshift.
 This procedure yields totally 150,000 artificial galaxy spectra.}

-\item {We add the "sky" and "noise" (from BOSS targets) to the created spectra and now the galaxy spectra looks similar as real spectra.
-We then cut out the part ranged from 3800\r{A} to 5000\r{A} of each spectrum.}
+\item {We add the ``SKY" (from BOSS targets) and noise to the created spectra.
+Now the spectra look similar as real spectra.
+We then cut out the spectra ranged from 3800\r{A} to 5000\r{A}.}